gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerScannedFileType.md

 ## SYNTAX

 ```
-Add-AIPScannerScannedFileType [[-Repository] <String>] -ScannedFileType <String[]>
+Add-AIPScannerScannedFileTypes [[-Repository] <String>] -ScannedFileType <String[]>
 ```

 ## DESCRIPTION
-The Add-AIPScannerScannedFileType cmdlet adds new file types to a list that you have already configured by using [Set-AIPScannerScannedFileTypes](./Set-AIPScannerScannedFileTypes.md).
+The Add-AIPScannerScannedFileTypes cmdlet adds new file types to a list that you have already configured by using [Set-AIPScannerScannedFileTypes](./Set-AIPScannerScannedFileTypes.md).
 The list specifies which file types to scan or exclude from scanning by the Azure Information Protection scanner.

 To add a new file type to scan, specify `*.<file name extension>`.
 To exclude a new file type from being scanned, specify `-*.<file name extension>`.